reshufflehq/reshuffle-airtable-connector/README.md

 interface AirtableConnectorEventOptions {
   type: AirtableEventType // See bellow
   table: string           // Airtable table/tab name
-  modifiedAfterFinishTyping?: boolean // How to manage `RecordModified` events for text fields, check the explanation below.
-The default value is true.
+  fireWhileTyping?: boolean // How to manage `RecordModified` events for text fields, check the explanation below.
+The default value is false.
 }

 // Where...